snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 ssh-keygen -t ed25519 -C "From my PC" -f ~/.ssh/iblservers
 ```

 When you execute this command, you'll be prompted to enter a "passphrase".
-If you don't want to have to enter this passphrase every time you access our servers, you can simply press ENTER to proceed.
-Alternatively, you can choose your own passphrase and enter it twice.
+You can simply press ENTER to proceed.
+Otherwise this passphrase will be asked every time you use this key, (too) much  safer.

 You should see some output looks like this: